UUPharmacometrics/xpose4/README.md

 ![](man/figures/readme_example_figure_1-1.png)

--   clean up files that were created to show these examples
+Clean up files that were created to show these examples:

 ``` r
 unlink(new.files)